Boat trips and fjord cruises

 Rafting, mountaineering, rock climbing, cliff climbing, horseback riding, summer skiing, canyoning, cave trips, mountain biking, historic village walks, golf, tennis, put ball, paint ball, beach volleyball and much more.
 Many companies offer some of these activities in combination with breathtaking hiking trips too.
 In winter you can enjoy alpine skiing, back country skiing, amazing glacier cave trips, snowshoeing trips, summit trips, avalanche courses and a lot of other fun in the snow.

 Helicopter sightseeing, coach trips, farm visits, spa-treatments, beer tasting, shopping, indoor playground for children, bowling, swimming, indoor climbing and more.
-To find out what attractions to visit in the area see sognefjord.no.
+To find out what attractions to visit in the area, please see sognefjord.no.

 Book your stay and transportation now